54nd339/Portfolio/content/projects/TSC-Web.md

 showInProjects: false
 ---

 Website for Talent Sprint Classes, Berhampur.
+Having a fully functional admin panel for managing the website.
+Also availing services to students and faculty enrolled.